SyncfusionExamples/find-corrupted-pdf-files-csharp-vb-net/README.md

-# How to find the corrupted PDF files in C# using Syncfusion PDF
+# How to find the corrupted PDF files using Syncfusion PDF Library

 Syncfusion PDF Library provides support to find the existing PDF document corruptions and provides the corruption details